-Halton Hawks FC uses the Winter to develop our players and prepare them for the Summer.
+Halton Hawks FC uses the Fall-Winter to develop our players and prepare them for the Summer.

 Around March we organize pre-season friendlies against other clubs/academies.